HaxeBeluga/beluga/doc/01-Getting started.md

 ```

 ## Configure project
-You need to edit beluga.xml cofiguration file to set your database configuration.
+You need to edit beluga.xml file to set your database configuration.

 ## Run project
-Compile haxe by running
+Compile haxe by running from inside TestProject folder:
+>haxe TestSetupProject.hxml

+Point your document root to TestProject/bin folder

+You can now access to your website with a working login form !